CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 The package of projects throughout the regions will contribute to a safer and more resilient transport network and will support regional development.

-As part of the NZ Upgrade Programme, the Government has allocated $300m for regional investment opportunities.
-Thirteen state highway projects are being funded through this investment.
+As part of the NZ Upgrade Programme, funding has been allocated to thirteen state highway projects.
 The projects will address key challenges our regional state highway networks face including safety risks, resilience and congestion problems, accessibility and travel time reliability.
 The projects will also support regional economic development.

 Northland